 2. May Promote Bone Health

 Antioxidants such as vitamin E are known to protect against the damaging free radicals.
 They also help reduce the risk of arthritis (4).
-Oat milk contains a decent amount of calcium, iron, and various other minerals.
+Oat milk contains a decent amount of calcium, iron, potassium, magnesium, phosphorus, zinc, vitamin D, and various other minerals.
 These play a vital role in maintaining bone mineral density.